Joshua Kurlantzick

 Joshua Kurlantzick is an American journalist from Baltimore, Maryland, United States.
-He is a Fellow for Southeast Asia at the Council on Foreign Relations.
+He is a Senior Fellow for Southeast Asia and South Asia at the Council on Foreign Relations.

 Career

 Kurlantzick was most recently a scholar at the Carnegie Endowment for International Peace, where he studied Southeast Asian politics and economics and China's relations with Southeast Asia, including Chinese investment, aid, and diplomacy.
 Previously, he was a fellow at the University of Southern California Center on Public Diplomacy and a fellow at the Pacific Council on International Policy.

 He has also served as a columnist for Time, a special correspondent for The New Republic, a senior correspondent for American Prospect, and a contributing writer for Mother Jones.
 He also serves on the editorial board of Current History.

 He is the winner of the Luce Scholarship for journalism in Asia and was selected as a finalist for the Osborn Elliot Prize for journalism in Asia.